syncfusion-content/blazor-docs/blazor/scheduler/appointments.md

 ### Using template

 Any kind of text, images and links can be added to customize the look of the events.
-The user can format and change the default appearance of the events by making use of the `Template` option available within the `ScheduleEventsettings` tag helper.
+The user can format and change the default appearance of the events by making use of the `Template` option available within the `ScheduleEventSettings` tag helper.

 To get start quickly on customizing events using template, you can check on this video: